Baby Formula Calculator

 Days.
 You can also use other time units.

 - Provide the child's weight.
 You can switch freely between

 - You get your results at the bottom of the baby formula calculator.
 You'll see the amount of baby milk to give per one day, (approximately) how much formula the baby will drink in a sitting, and how many times a day the baby should be fed.

 - Remember, the results are approximate and give you a general overview of the baby's feeding.
 Every baby is unique and so are their feeding needs.

 How much milk should my baby drink?
 How do I know it's not enough/too much?

 There is one important thing to note - the baby formula calculator is not an oracle.
 The tool should give you an idea of the amounts of baby milk your child should eat, but there are no strict ranges.
+You may want to use the baby's milk intake tool to get an estimate of your baby's requirement.
 Most children will change the amount they eat from feeding to feeding so they always get enough.
 So, learn to understand your baby's body language.
 When they become distracted during bottle-feeding and start to fidget - they've probably had enough.
 On the other hand, if the bottle is finished and your baby is still smacking their lips, sticks their tongue out, or sucks everything they can get their mouth on, they might still be hungry.
 Learning these signs takes time, but it strengthens the bonds between the two of you. ❤️

 Signs of a well-fed child:

 - Meets the growing-up goals and progresses proportionately on their growth charts;